Travel Preparation and Summer Safety for Dogs and Cats

 Dog Vomiting, Diarrhea, Shaking, or Not Eating: When to Call a Vet

-If your dog is vomiting, has diarrhea, is shaking, seems lethargic, or has stopped eating, it can be hard to know how serious it is.
+Dog vomiting, diarrhea, shaking, or refusing food can be alarming, especially when you’re unsure if symptoms are serious enough to call a veterinarian.
 This guide explains what each symptom may mean, which warning signs require urgent care, and when it’s safe to monitor your dog at home.

 These are among the most common reasons pet owners contact a veterinarian, and knowing the difference between a mild issue and a medical emergency can protect your dog’s health.